preservim/vim-pencil/README.markdown

 let g:pencil#softDetectThreshold = 130
 ```

-If no such lines found, _pencil_ falls back to the default:
+If no such lines found, _pencil_ falls back to the default mentioned earlier:

 ```vim
 let g:pencil#wrapModeDefault = 'hard'   " or 'soft'